fsmMLK/inkscapeMadeEasy/_sources/index.rst.txt

 inkscapeMadeEasy_Base module inherits inkex.py module, extending it by providing useful core functions:

  - Dump objects to a text file.
 Rationale: As of today, 2016, Inkscape does not return the stdout() during python code run.
-This method overcomes partially this issue by sending the object to a text file.
+This method partially overcomes this issue by sending the object to a text file.
  - unique ID number generator (adapted from inkex.py)
  - list defined elements (e.g. markers) in the current document
  - create groups
  - get the resulting transformation matrix of an object, even when multiple transformations are stacked
  - rotate, scale and move objects
  - find markers
- - get the list of points coordinates of an object or group.
+ - get the list of point coordinates of an object or group.
 If the object is a group the method searches points recursively.
 Any eventual transformations are properly applied to the points before listing them
  - get the bounding box of an object or group
  - get the center of the bounding box of an object or group